leo91000/covid-japan-informations/japan-covid-informations.md

 The current quarantine measures are strengthened and are decided to remain in place until further notice.

 From March 1, 2022, self-quarantine period after their entry into Japan is changed.
-All cross-border travelers and returnees from countries/regions where the B.1.1.529 Omicron variant becomes dominant are required to self-quarantine, to take follow-up checks, and to refrain from using public transportation for 7 days in principle.
+All cross-border travelers and returnees from designated countries/regions in response to COVID-19 variants of special treatment on border measures are required to self-quarantine, to take follow-up checks, and to refrain from using public transportation for 7 days in principle.

 Based on whether they enter/return from designated countries/regions and obtain a valid COVID-19 vaccination certificate, the measures may be relaxed.